5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

 - Do we really need 15 different social media accounts?

-This is especially true if your organization treats digital as a “nice to have.”
+This is especially true if your organization treats digital platforms as a “nice to have,” instead of as a necessity.

 As it relates to marketing channels, your goal is to figure out which ones will produce sustainable online growth.